doubleble68/ChangLab_PAFMGUS/README.md

 # ChangLab_PAFMGUS
-SQL codes used for querying data from CDW
+SQL and SAS codes used for querying modifiable risk factors from VA CDW database.